 Alternative student loans are available to students who are not eligible for federal loans or who need assistance beyond their federal financial aid eligibility.
 These are private loans through banks and other financial institutions and are subject to a credit check and individual lender terms.
 The lender determines eligibility and amounts are limited to the cost of tuition and fees only.
 These loans are not part of the federal aid system.
 You should only consider private loans after applying for federal financial aid.
 Contact the lender for specific terms and conditions.
-To assist with finding the right lender for a private loan, visit the Student Lending Analytics website, http://www.studentlendinganalytics.com/alternative loan options.html.
-They have developed a list of private loan options to serve schools and their students who need a focused resource for help in finding a private student loan.
+To assist with finding the right lender for a private loan, visit the Consumer Advocate website.
+They have reviewed private loan options for students who need a focused resource for help in finding a private student loan.
 You may choose any eligible lender and we will process the request according to your eligibility and the lenders' terms.